 Amazon SNS is an event-driven computing hub that has native integration with a wide variety of AWS event sources and event destinations.
 For more information, see Amazon SNS event sources and destinations in the Amazon SNS Developer Guide.

 Message filtering empowers the subscriber to create a filter policy, so that it only gets the notifications it is interested in, as opposed to receiving every single message posted to the topic.
-Visit our blog to learn how to simplify your pub/sub messaging with Amazon SNS message filtering and get to know message filtering operators for numeric matching, prefix matching, and blacklisting in Amazon SNS.
+Visit our blog to learn how to simplify your pub/sub messaging with Amazon SNS message filtering and get to know message filtering operators for numeric matching, prefix matching, and anything-but matching in Amazon SNS.
 Additionally, you may monitor your Amazon SNS message filtering activity with Amazon CloudWatch and manage Amazon SNS filter policies with AWS CloudFormation.

 Message fanout occurs when a message is sent to a topic and then replicated and pushed to multiple endpoints.
 Fanout provides asynchronous event notifications, which in turn allows for parallel processing.
 Try our 10-minute tutorial to learn how to send fanout event notifications with Amazon SNS.